PRIDE-Archive/mongo-psm-index-search/README.md

-# psm-index-search
+# mongo-psm-index-search
-PRIDE Archive psm index service -Library to manipulate the Solr index for PSMs
+PRIDE Archive psm index service -Library to manipulate the Mongo index for PSMs